 At this point, Alleyn’s will request a report from the student’s current school, a separate letter explaining any relevant medical problems or learning difficulties (including students with statements of SEN), as well as any request for extra time in the entrance examinations.
 These requests must be be made with the inclusion of a written assessment of the student by an educational psychologist or similar.
 Any assessment of need must have happened within two years of the entrance test, and must be submitted before the application closing date.

 Alleyn’s write their own entrance examinations in Maths and English, for which they helpfully provide practice papers (and in the case of the Maths, a syllabus as well).
 The school doesn’t provide past papers for Verbal and Non-Verbal Reasoning, which is commonplace.
-In this case, we recommend using the usual suspects such Bond books and GL-Assessment practice papers.
-Up until the time of writing, the examinations always took place in early January.
-In 2017, they took place on Monday 17th January.
+In this case, we recommend using Bond books and GL-Assessment practice papers.
+This GL Assessment introductory guide may also be helpful.

 Although they aren’t exactly the same, parents wishing to give their child extra exam practice papers have two main routes: the practice papers written by the ISEB (purchasable from Galore Park’s website), and the free papers that we provide on our website.

 Students who do well on the examinations are invited back for an interview.
 This process happens quickly.
-In 2017 the entrance exam took place on Tuesday 17th January, and interviewees were invited back the following week.
+In 2020 the entrance exam took place on 7th January, and interviewees were invited back on January 25th.

 At 11+ the interview process is usually quite short.
 There is often a lot of fear around the interview process, but essentially, the school wants to know if your child is going to be happy and do well there.
 In the words of one of our top school entrance tutors: